Merkel makes final push for successor in Germany’s knife-edge polls | Malay Mail

-AACHEN, Germany, Sept 25 — Chancellor Angela Merkel today urged Germans to give her would-be successor Armin Laschet the vote to shape Germany’s future, in a last-ditch push to shore up his beleaguered campaign 24 hours before Germans vote.
+AACHEN, Sept 26 — Chancellor Angela Merkel yesterday urged Germans to give her would-be successor Armin Laschet their vote to shape Germany’s future, in a last-ditch push to shore up his beleaguered campaign 24 hours before Germans vote.

 Laschet, 60, has been trailing his Social Democrat challenger Olaf Scholz in the race for the chancellery, although final polls put the gap between them within the margin of error, making the vote one of the most unpredictable in recent years.